-Grounded in equity, social justice, and a students first philosophy, Moorpark College values diverse communities.
-We empower learners from local, national, and global backgrounds to complete their degree, certificate, transfer, and career education goals.
-Through the integration of innovative instruction and customized student support, our programs are designed to achieve equitable outcomes.
+Moorpark College's student-first philosophy embraces equity, social justice, anti-racism, and intersectionality.
+We empower learners from local, national, and global backgrounds to achieve their certificate, associate and baccalaureate degree, and transfer and career education goals.
+Through the integration of innovative instruction and holistic student support, our programs are designed to foster equitable student outcomes.